Castle of San Miguel, Almuñécar

 Castillo de San Miguel is a castle located in Almuñécar, in the province of Granada, Spain.
 It is bounded by the remains of the original city walls.
 The castle sits on a small hill, which is difficult to access.
-The original fortifications date of 1st century B.C.
+The original fortifications date of 1st century BC.
 During the Moorish occupation, the castle was enlarged to include 40 towers and three gates.
 It has a wide moat and a drawbridge.
 Parts of the building are topped with battlements of pyramid shape.
 The keep, which was on the inside, is demolished.
 It was declared a Bien de Interés Cultural monument in 1993.
 There is a small museum within the castle grounds.